 Trick Mirror: Reflections on Self-DelusionÂ by Jia Tolentino

 This is the last book I’m reading in 2019.
 I’ve read three essays so far and should finish the rest this week.
-Jia Tolentino, a millennial staff writer at the New Yorker, writes on the Internet, self-image, culture, and I’m looking forward to finding out what else.
-I’m enjoying her essays as much as Zadie Smith’s last essay collection.
+Jia Tolentino, a millennial staff writer at the New Yorker, writes on the Internet, self-image, and current culture.
+Update: finished the collection and would read more from her.
+It can get a little exhausting at times, but maybe that’s the point.
+My fave essay is the one on millennial scammers.

 Educated by Tara Westover

-I read half it this popular memoir and liked it fine, but it was due at the library and I didn’t place a hold on it again.
-I must have not connected to it that much if I didn’t jump at the chance to finish it.
+I read half of this popular memoir and liked it fine, but it was due at the library and I didn’t place a hold on it again.
+I must have not connected to it that much if I didn’t feel the urge to finish it.
 Maybe I’ll finish it at some point?

 The Highly Sensitive Person by Elaine Aron